pingswept/dev-log/2018-06-nolop-web-deployment.markdown

     Password:
     ==== AUTHENTICATION COMPLETE ===

+This works for editing .hbs files, but if there's a more complicated process involving Node and Gulp if the CSS or JS files need to be changed.

 ### Django for tracking tool usage ###

 Switch to Python 3 so we can use Django 2.x